 MakeIt4Me gives your AI agent direct access to your open SketchUp session.
-Build new geometry, modify existing models, swap materials across hundreds of faces, or generate from your site photos.
-All through conversation.
+Build new geometry based on your site photos, modify existing models, swap materials across hundreds of faces, or automatically screenshot your designs to send to contractors.
 The agent sees the viewport, checks its own work, and you stay in control.
+All through regular conversation.

 MakeIt4Me extends this to SketchUp.
-The agent sends Ruby commands to your open SketchUp session, takes screenshots of the viewport to see the result, and iterates.
+Anything you can do in SketchUp, the agent can do too: drawing, pushing and pulling faces, moving components, applying materials.
+It works inside your open SketchUp session, looks at the viewport to check the result, and keeps adjusting.
 You watch the model change in real time and jump in whenever you want to steer the direction.

 Here's what a typical interaction looks like: